What is personal contract purchase and how does it work?

 - Fixed monthly rentals, making budgeting easier.

-- Bespoke contracts, you control mileage, car and your lease duration, so you’re always in control.
+- Bespoke contracts, you control mileage, car, and lease duration, so you’re always in control

 Once your contract is 50% paid, you can return the vehicle.
 However, this does come with costs such as any interest or fees you may owe, and you’ll have to pay the balloon payment, so it isn’t a case of simply taking the car back.